wangxianyu7/PyARoME/README.md

 # PyARoME
-Python interface to the ARoME library.
-The interface is done using an old Numpy C API which is deprecated, but it still works.
+Python interface to the ARoME library (http://www.astro.up.pt/resources/arome/).
+The interface uses an old Numpy C API which is deprecated, but it still works.
+The ARoME library is described in the following paper: https://ui.adsabs.harvard.edu/#abs/2013A&A...550A..53B/abstract

 Installation